knative/docs/docs/developer/eventing/sinks/README.md

 # Event sinks

 When you create an event source, you can specify a _sink_ where events are sent to from the source.
-A sink is an Addressable resource that can receive incoming events from other Knative Eventing resources.
+A sink is an Addressable resource that can receive incoming events from other resources.
 Knative Services, Channels, and Brokers are all examples of sinks.

 You can also connect a Trigger to a sink, so that events are filtered before they are sent to the sink.
 A sink that is connected to a Trigger is configured as a `subscriber` in the Trigger resource spec.